KrisGoorhuis/dashboard-to-nerdiness/README.md

 #### Lessons:
 Don't fall into the trap of thinking all outer scope component variables need to be state variables.
 If you want to share something without rerenders mucking up your plans, just don't use the React thing!
 Not every thing needs to be an instantiation of the new tech thing.
 Do the original thing.

+#### Other difficulties:
+Case sensitivity in equivalence checks.
+Simple to address, overly hard bug to find.
+Make sure you know whether a method modifies the original or returns something new.